-The three south facing arrays (S15Wht, S30Nat, S90) have peak bifacial gains in June, at least partially due to direct irradiance shining on the back of the modules in the early morning and late afternoon.
-Note that the S15WhtB4 module had artificially reduced bifacial gain in July and August due to the data collection error shown in Figure 11, so these months are not included for this module in Figure 18.
+The three south facing arrays (S15Wht, S30Nat, S90) have nearly constant bifacial gains over the year with a slight increase in June and July for the S30Nat array.
 Also, while the bifacial gains of the W15Wht modules do not change much seasonally, the W90 modules showed higher bifacial gains in the summer than the winter.